This website is best viewed in

 Maximal improvements are seen around 3-6 months after the treatment.
 However, in many patients there are slow progressive improvements that continue for several months/years later.
 Most patients do show some immediate improvements also i.e. before the discharge, in some of their symptoms.

 The decision to do the therapy a second time is taken after seeing the progress/improvements after the first therapy.
-If the patients show some encouraging improvement, then the case is reviewed by the entire medical and rehabilitation team.
-Certain special imaging tests, such as PET CT Scan of the brain, would be repeated and then a second treatment may be recommended.
+A complete assessment will be done by the rehabilitation team, certain special imaging tests, such as PET CT Scan of the brain, would be repeated and then a second treatment may be recommended.
 This may be done anytime between 3-6 months of the first therapy.

 We will review what other medications the patient is already on.
 In most cases, we do not discontinue any already going on treatment.
 However, this is decided on a case by case basis.
 Please inform us about any medications you are taking beforehand.